 Remote dispensing may be done at health care facilities, office or clinic of a practitioner, a county jail, rehabilitation facility, state prison, or county house of correction or a juvenile correctional facility, juvenile detention facility, residential care center, and a secured residential care center for children and youth.
+The managing pharmacist will designate a supervising pharmacist for the remote dispensing.
 A sign shall be posted indicating prescriptions may be filled at the location and the supervising pharmacy.
 Remote dispensing can't occur if the supervising pharmacy is closed.
 No prescribed drug or device may be dispensed in the absence of a patient and pharmacist's delegate to communicate with a pharmacist.
 The prescription label shall contain the name and address of the supervising pharmacy.
-The managing pharmacist shall have written policies and procedures, implement on-going quality assurance program, visit the remote dispensing location at least monthly to confirm delivery status of all drugs and to ensure compliance with federal and state laws and retain documentation of the visits for a minimum of 5 years.
+The managing or supervising pharmacist shall have written policies and procedures, implement on-going quality assurance program, visit the remote dispensing location at least monthly to confirm delivery status of all drugs and to ensure compliance with federal and state laws and retain documentation of the visits for a minimum of 5 years.
 A pharmacist delegate who is remote dispensing must be 18 years of age or older, a high school graduate or equivalent and competed 1500 hours of work as a pharmacist delegate within 3 years prior to remote dispensing or completed an accredited technician training program.

 Institutional pharmacies are pharmacies serving institutional facilities.
-Chart orders shall contain patient's name, patient's medical record number or date of birth, date of issuance, name, strength and form of the drug product or device prescribed, directions for use, practitioner's signature, and if done by a practitioner's delegate, the name of the delegate.
-All drug products and devices dispensed for administration by a health care provider at the institutional facility shall have a label that includes the drug name, strength and form, beyond use date or expiration date, NDC and lot number and any special storage conditions.
+Chart orders shall contain patient's name, patient's medical record number or date of birth, date of issuance, name, strength and form of the drug product or device prescribed, directions for use, practitioner's signature, and if prepared by a delegate of the practitioner the delegate's signature and name of the practitioner.
+All drug products and devices dispensed for administration by a health care provider at the institutional facility shall have a label that includes the drug name, strength and form, beyond use date or expiration date, and any special storage conditions.
 The managing pharmacist shall make arrangements for access of drugs by health care staff when a pharmacist is not available to do the dispensing.
 In the absence of a pharmacist, drugs shall be stored in a manner that only authorized personnel may obtain access and is secure enough to deny access to unauthorized persons.
 Policies and procedures must be in place to mitigate and prevent theft and diversion.
 A health item can be returned to the institutional pharmacy if it has not left control of the health care facility staff authorized to have access to prescription drug products.
-A returned health item may be dispensed at the institutional facility if the health item was never in the possession and control of the patient, it is in a tamper-evident package, it was not commingled with a different health item, is in the original container and the pharmacist determines the contents are not adulterated or misbranded.
+A returned health item may be dispensed at the institutional facility if the health item was never in the possession and control of the patient, it is in a tamper-evident package, it is in the original container and the pharmacist determines the contents are not adulterated or misbranded.